dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## Mounting Your Dojo Application

 In [Your first Dojo application](../001_static_content/), we reviewed Dojo's use of a virtual DOM to provide an abstraction between the application and the rendered page.
-To actually render your dojo application, we use the `renderer` function from the `vdom` modules.
-The `renderer` accepts a function that return the virtual DOM.
+To actually render your dojo application, we use the `renderer` function from the `vdom` module.
+The `renderer` accepts a function that returns virtual DOM (generated either the `w()` or `v()` pragma, more on these later!).

 {% instruction 'Review these lines in `main.ts`:' %}